SuperOffice/devnet-crmscript-chatbot/echobot/README.md

 ### Session Created

 When a customer clicks the chat button, a new chat session is created.
-If the chat channel the session is in has a chatbot enabled, then the chatbot script called `...bot session created...` is called.
+The chatbot script called `...bot session created...` is called.
 This happens before the FAQ or pre-chat forms are shown.

-The bot can post messages if it wants to, but this will skip the FAQ and pre-chat forms, and go straight to discussion state.
+The echobot posts a welcome message, which changes the sessions status to 6 (user sent last message).
+This skips the pre-chat form and FAQ states.

 ![chat states](images/states.png)

-### Session Changed

-The session starts in the FAQ/Pre-chat state if these are configured on the chat topic.

-When the session changes state to 4 (in-queue) - then the pre-chat form and faq are done.
-This is the point where a bot can start talking to the user.

 ### Message Received

 When the user posts a message to the channel, and the bot is active, then the script called `...bot message received...` is called.

-The script needs to analyze the message and either
+The echobot looks at the message contents from the event data.

-* post one or more reply messages.
-* transfer the chat session to the queue for humans to handle.
-* change the session status to end the session.

-When the chat session is reset, then the session starts back at the beginning, but without the bot active.
+If the customer wrote 'human' - we reset the session in order to hand it off.
+The session starts back at the beginning, but without the bot active.
 This means that the pre-chat form and FAQ are shown after the bot hands off the session, which may not be what you want.
 To allow the pre-chat form and FAQ to be processed first, you need more logic.
 See [echobot2](../echobot2/) for details.

+If the customer wrote 'quit' - we close the session.

+If neither, we just echo the message back to the customer.